-Molasses-Brined Roasted Chicken with Vegetables is a delicious recipe to make for your family for Sunday dinner or special occasion.
+Molasses-Brined Roasted Chicken with Vegetables is a delicious recipe to make for your family for Sunday dinner or a special occasion.
 Prepare the chicken the night before, then bake for a juicy, rich, and oh so yummy dinner!
 The seasoned root vegetables are roasted to tenderness and are the perfect accompaniment to the molasses-brined chicken.

 Serve the chicken with the roasted vegetables or on a bed of Herbed Brown Rice or Easy Thanksgiving Dressing.
 I prepared this dish for an early Thanksgiving dinner for our family and served it with dressing and Cranberry Salad.
 It was a nice alternative to a big turkey dinner, which can sometimes be rather expensive.